Cumberland Gap National Historical Park

 Daniel Boone was hired to blaze a trail beginning in Southwest Virginia through Cumberland Gap known as the Wilderness Road.
 It became the route westward for pioneers who travelled west through the mountains into the wilderness of Kentucky.
 Both the North and the South vied for control of the Cumberland Gap during the Civil war.

+Today the park consists of approximately 20,000 acres and 70 miles of hiking trails.
 There are numerous scenic and historic features in the park and ranger led programs are offered throughout the year including tours of Gap Cave and the historic Hensley Settlement.